flatredball/FlatRedBallDocs/tutorials/platformer-plugin/checkpoint-and-level-end.md

 }
 ```

 Notice that the code above assumes that the EndOfLevel instance has a valid NextLevel value.
 If the EndOfLevel NextLevel property is not set to a valid screen then this code will throw an exception.
-The code above resets the LastCheckpointName to LevelStart so that the Player spawns at the beginning of the level.&#x20;
+The code above resets the LastCheckpointName to LevelStart so that the Player spawns at the beginning of the level.

 We can set the LastCheckpointName whenever the player collides with a checkpoint - it doesn't have to be only when the player collides with a door.
 To do this:

 1. Create a collision relationship between PlayerList and CheckpointList
-2. Add an event to the newly-created collision relationshp
+2. Add an event to the newly-created collision relationship
 3. Open GameScreen.Event.cs
 4. Add the following code: